Sea Save

 These are the giant guitarfish, some of the most extraordinary members of the shark and ray family.
 Seven species are listed by CITES in the genus Glaucostegus.
 Closely related to sawfish, they are similar in their lifestyle.
 Bottom dwelling coastal predators that are slow to mature and reproduce.
 They feed on seabed shellfish and play a vital role in maintaining the health of these environments.

-All giant guitarfish species are listed are critically endangered, having declined by 80-99%, and all are already in CITES Appendix II.
-But this proposal wants to add a new clause; “a zero annual export quota for wild-taken specimens traded for commercial purposes”.
+All giant guitarfish species are critically endangered, having declined by 80-99%, and all are already in CITES Appendix II.
+But this vote adds a new clause; “a zero annual export quota for wild-taken specimens traded for commercial purposes”.

-With such critically endangered species there are grounds to promote them to Appendix I, giving full protection, but studies suggest they could recover and a small scale, well-policed fishery could be sustainable.
-Adding this new annotation to the Appendix will be a major step towards achieving this goal.
-It would stop all trade until their numbers have sufficiently recovered, giving time for regions to set up better measures to regulate catch.
+Critically endangered species placed on Appendix I, extends full protection.
+Studies suggest they could recover and a small scale, well-policed fishery could be sustainable.
+This will stop all legal trade until their numbers have sufficiently recovered, giving time for regions to set up better measures to regulate catch.

 Proponents – Bangladesh, Benin, Brazil, Burkina Faso, Burundi, Cabo Verde, Central African Republic, Comoros, Congo, Gabon, Gambia, Guinea, Guinea-Bissau, Maldives, Mali, Niger, Nigeria, Panama, Sierra Leone, Sudan, Togo